Member Portal

 Nature of Complaint: It is alleged that the Member is guilty of conduct deserving of sanction in the nature of professional misconduct and breaches of Standards of Practice and Code of Ethics for Licensed Practical Nurses, by taking of a photograph of a resident in a vulnerable state, and forwarding it to a colleague together with text messages, all without any apparent or valid purpose relating to the resident’s care or welfare, thereby showing a lack of respect for the dignity of the resident.

-Hearing date(s): January 8 and 9, 2025
+Hearing date(s): October 6-10, 2025

 Location: College of Licensed Practical Nurses of Newfoundland and Labrador, 209 Blackmarsh Road, St. John’s, NL.